cslu-nlp/DetectorMorse/README.md

 Y. Freund & R.E.
 Schapire.
 1999.
 Large margin classification using the perceptron algorithm. _Machine Learning_ 37(3): 277-296.

 D. Gillick.
 2009.
-Sentence boundary detection and the problem with the U.S. In _Proc.
-NAACL-HLT_, pages 241-244.
+Sentence boundary detection and the problem with the U.S. In _Proceedings of NAACL-HLT_, pages 241-244.

 G. Grefenstette.
 1999.
 Tokenization.
 In H. van Halteren (ed.), _Syntactic wordclass tagging_, pages 117-133.
 Dordrecht: Kluwer.